HashemAlhariry/Popular-Movies/README.md

 # Popular-Movies-stage1
-This app gets data from the movie db using REST Api's, retrieving them with Top rated  most Popular or favorite list see reviews or trailers for a specific movie or add it to your favorite list to check it later
+This app gets data from the movie db using REST Api's, retrieving them with Top rated or most Popular or favorite list see reviews or trailers for a specific movie or add it to your favorite list to check it later